“Don’t be a victim.” You’ve probably heard this, before.

 Deep breath: This is not about just flipping some cognitive switch.

-It’s about getting–really getting–that just because you’ve “always been” the type of person who did XYZ, and just because you’ve had ABC experiences, doesn’t mean that that’s how you can choose to be in this moment.
+It’s about getting–really getting–that just because you’ve “always been” the type of person who did XYZ, or just because you’ve had ABC experiences, doesn’t mean that that’s how life will always be.

 I choose who I am.
-I decide.
-Other experiences and people don’t define me.
+I decide how I live.
+Experiences and people don’t define me.
 I do.
 My choices from the past needn’t define who I say I am, either.